6645kumar/Maven/README.md

 Add instruction to deploy to ElasticBeanstalk

-i am new Dev1 branch Second Commit
+i am new Dev1 branch Second Commit SONAR